andreasabel/inCode/entry/introduction-to-singletons-1.md

 post](https://blog.jle.im/entry/verified-instances-in-haskell.html), people have
 been asking me for an actual non-joke singletons post.)

-Also do note that I definitely am writing this post with the hope that it will be obsolete in a year or two, and that when dependent types come to Haskell, singletons might be nothing more than a painful historical note.
+I definitely am writing this post with the hope that it will be obsolete in a year or two, and that when dependent types come to Haskell, singletons might be nothing more than a painful historical note.
 But for now, singletons might be the best way to get your foot into the door and experience the thrill and benefits of dependently typed programming *today*!

 ### Prerequisites

-These posts will assume no knowledge of dependent types, and, for now, only basic to intermediate Haskell knowledge.
-(Types, kinds, typeclasses, data types, functions) The material in this post *overlaps* with my [dependently typed neural networks](https://blog.jle.im/entry/practical-dependent-types-in-haskell-1.html) series, but the concepts are introduced in different contexts.
+These posts will assume no knowledge of dependent types, and, for now, only basic to intermediate Haskell knowledge (Types, kinds, typeclasses, data types, functions).
+The material in this post *overlaps* with my [dependently typed neural networks](https://blog.jle.im/entry/practical-dependent-types-in-haskell-1.html) series, but the concepts are introduced in different contexts.